mpv-player/mpv/DOCS/man/en/input.rst

         or integer indexes. ``0`` would denote the first filter.
 Negative indexes start from the last filter, and ``-1`` denotes the last filter.

+    clr
+        Remove all filters.
+Note that like the other sub-commands, this does not control automatically inserted filters.

     You can assign labels to filter by prefixing them with ``@name:`` (where ``name`` is a user-chosen arbitrary identifier).
 Labels can be used to